nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### **Undo Feature**

 #### Current Implementation
-The undo mechanism is facilitated by the `ModelManager`, `UndoCommand`,  classes.
+The undo mechanism is facilitated by the `ModelManager` and `UndoCommand`,  classes.
 The `ModelManager` class is implemented by PetPal and has a `petPalCache` field which is of type`PetPal`.

 'UndoCommand' extends from the abstract class `Command`.
 It overrides the `Command#execute()` method to filter the pet list to show only pets with `Deadline` that are within 3 days from today's date.